Travel Application Guidelines

-The travel application form, found in the gnosis FDF application site, includes a 250- to 1000-word statement of objectives along with an itemized budget and budget rationale.
-Applications with inadequate statements, unjustified budget items, or inflated budgets are likely to be denied.
+The travel application form, found in the gnosis FDF application site, includes a 250- to 750-word statement of objectives along with an itemized budget and budget rationale.
+Applications with inadequate statements, missing price quotes for transportation or lodging costs, unjustified budget items, or inflated budgets are likely to be denied.

 If your application is for travel related to an ongoing, previously FDF-funded research project, please indicate this in the checkbox on the gnosis form and include a progress report as part of the application form narrative.

 Proof of conference registration that confirms the dates of attendance is required.
 Acceptable forms of proof include: an email from the conference organizers, a receipt, official quote, and/or a link and screenshot of the conference website confirming the dates and conference description.

 For conferences that charge a per-paper registration fee, applicants are limited to a maximum of 4 papers up to a maximum cost of $2000.00.

 Note on memberships: Costs of becoming a member of the organization holding the conference are not supported unless: a) membership is required to attend or present, or b) membership and registration fees combined are within $100 of registration fees for non-members.
 If requesting membership fees, you must provide documentation that one of these exceptions has been met.

 USF policy regarding travel is that faculty can be compensated for either the driving mileage to and from their destination or the cost of air or train travel, whichever is less.
 The FDF Committee expects individual applicants to act responsibly with this collective benefit by keeping costs as reasonable as possible.